uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 You can repeat this process with the DEM and Hillshade to export out another kind of map.

-Now you simply need to export the file(s) to your phone.
+Now you simply need to export the pdf file(s) to your phone.
 You can email it, send it through the cloud, or transfer it using a cable.

 When you first open Avenza Maps it will ask you to create an account, but you can import up to three maps without doing so, you can avoid creating an account by selecting the 'x' in the top right corner.
 * Allow Avenza Maps to access your device location